makeplans/makeplans-api/examples_private.md

-# Private API Examples.
+# Private API Examples

-Please familiarise yourself with the key concept of the MakePlans API first.
+Please familiarise yourself with the key concepts of the MakePlans API first.

 ## Public booking site examples